Blandaren123/Rock-paper-scissor/README.md

 - The game is playable on desktops, iPads, and phones when I tested.
 - I can confirmed the game is working fine.
 - Each rock, paper, and stone button works fine on mobile and desktop
+- The reset button works and resets the game and refreshes the site